mzohaibnasir/GenAI/README.md

 3. many to many mapping : language translation
 4. many to one mapping i.e. sentiment analysis

-# a bit context for LLM
+# a bit of context for LLM

 to process sequence data( sequence to sequence mapping)